dj-mc/rhce/ansible/README.md

 ansible-config dump --only-changed
 ansible localhost -m ping

-# Privilege esclation with become
+# Privilege escalation with become
 # -b in an ad-hoc command is no longer necessary
 ansible localhost -m package -a 'name=zsh'
 ```